kristoffbertram/thetheme-core/README.md

 _Version 1.0.0_

-This is a stand-alone update to @thetheme containing updates to each of @thetheme's inner workings.
-It intents to limit itself to thetheme-modules and configuration options.
+This is a stand-alone update to @thetheme containing updates to each of its inner workings.
+It intents to limit itself to ``~/thetheme-modules`` and configuration options (as user defined in ``~/thetheme-functions.php``).

 ## Installing